jim-schwoebel/voicebook/README.md

     git clone --recurse-submodules -j8 https://github.com/jim-schwoebel/voicebook

-Now you need to run the setup.py script to make sure you have all the required dependencies for all the chapters of the book.
+Now you need to run the setup.py script in a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to make sure you have all the required dependencies for all the chapters of the book.
 To do this, run:

     cd voicebook
     pip3 install virtualenv